Cafe137/multichain-widget/README.md

 ## React version dependency

 It seems that the app only works with React 18+.
 This may not be compatible with Bee Dashboard using React 17 (due to Material UI 4 dependency).
 It would be best to upgrade Bee Dashboard to React 18 and Material UI 5.
 React 18 is already 4 years old.

+## Implement other intents

+Only the "initial funding" intent is implemented.
+Other intents should be implemented as well, e.g. "get funds for postage batch", "free funding", etc.